andyzhangx/demo/llm/kaito-llm-d/multi-role-inference-pd-disaggregation.md

             fieldPath: status.podIP
 ```

-The sidecar sits in front of the vLLM engine on decode pods:
+The sidecar sits in front of the vLLM engine on decode workspaces:
 - Incoming requests hit the sidecar (port 8080)
 - Sidecar orchestrates prefill (if needed) and then forwards to local vLLM (port 5000)
-- The InferencePool `targetPortNumber` should point to the sidecar port (8080) for decode pods
+- The InferencePool `targetPortNumber` should point to the sidecar port (8080) for decode workspaces

 > **Implementation Note**: The exact sidecar injection mechanism needs to be designed.
 Options include:
 > 1. Controller directly patches the StatefulSet pod template after InferenceSet creates it